 Sarah Potempa knows a thing or two about curling hair.
 She's the creator of The Beachwaver, and she has styled countless celebrities like Lea Michele, Hailee Steinfeld, and Margot Robbie for major events.
-She's also been the lead stylist at the Victoria's Secret Fashion Show multiple times, brining her Angel wave expertise to the girls.
-She's styled countless celebrities like Lea Michele, Hailee Steinfeld, and Margot Robbie, curling and waving their hair for red carpets and major events.
+She's also been the lead stylist at the Victoria's Secret Fashion Show multiple times.
+(Her Angel wave expertise is legit.)
+So, who better to reveal the tricks for holding a curl?
+Here's how Potempa achieves bouncy curls for the runway, the red carpet, and real life.

 Use a Properly Heated Tool